min69u/Reforestation/README.md

-## What's orange and sounds like a parrot?
-A Carrot.
+## Why did the chicken get a penalty?
+For fowl play.